openstack/ironic-inspector-specs/specs/tooz-coordination.rst

-Though it's totally workable to utilize database as the coordination source just like ironic, it would be much lighter if implemented with tooz. tooz also supports multiple backends, which brings more possibilities in deployement.
+Though it's totally workable to utilize database as the coordination source just like ironic, it would be much lighter if implemented with tooz. tooz also supports multiple backends, which brings more flexibility in deployement.

 Data model impact